vega/altair/doc/getting_started/starting.rst

 somewhere on the web.
 This can be done straightforwardly using the Vega-Embed_ javascript package.
-A simple example of a stand-alone HTML document can be generated for any chart using the :meth:`Chart.savechart` method:
+A simple example of a stand-alone HTML document can be generated for any chart using the :meth:`Chart.save` method:

 .. code-block:: python